jeremylynch83/drjeremylynch/master.md

 A flow diverter, similar to a stent, is a small tubular mesh device that's placed inside the parent artery, the blood vessel supplying the aneurysm.
 The flow diverter is designed to alter the blood flow dynamics in the artery, thereby diverting blood away from the aneurysm.
 They can be used with or without placement of coils in the aneurysm.

 Over time, this decreased blood flow into the aneurysm encourages the formation of a blood clot within the aneurysm, which helps to seal it off from the rest of the blood vessel.
-As the aneurysm shrinks and heals, the artery resumes a more normal shape and function.
+As the aneurysm shrinks and heals, the artery regains a more normal shape and function.
 This process can take several weeks to months.

 ![Flow diversion. ](img/flow-diversion.svg)

 Flow diversion is particularly effective for recurrent, large, wide-necked, or thrombosed aneurysms that can't be adequately treated with other methods.
-It is also necessary to take antiplatelets after insertion of flow diverters.
+It is also necessary to take a course of antiplatelet medications after insertion of flow diverters.

 ![Real case of flow diversion of a cerebral aneurysm.
 (A) An aneurysm is seen of the internal carotid artery (ICA).
 (B) A flow-diverting stent is deployed across the neck of the aneurysm.
 (C) The flow-diverting stent is seen from a different angle.
 (D) The stent is seen within the blood vessel. ](img/flow_diversion.png){#fig:aneurysm_angio}